 Healing Insulin Resistance with Brainspotting Therapy

 I remember standing in the kitchen, staring at the empty pie tin from the pie I swore I wouldn’t touch.
-I’d been doing everything right—planning healthy meals, staying active, and trying to keep my insulin levels in check.
-Yet, there I was, falling back into old habits.
-But I realized the pie wasn’t the problem—it was just a symptom of something deeper.
+I’d been doing everything right…planning healthy meals, staying active, and trying to keep my insulin levels in check.
+Yet there I was, falling back into old habits.
+The pie wasn’t the problem…it was a symptom of something deeper.

-I had been sabotaging myself.
+I was sabotaging myself.
 Despite my best efforts, I kept making choices that undermined my progress.
 It wasn’t about willpower or discipline—I was carrying emotional baggage I hadn’t acknowledged.
-This emotional burden was preventing me from making real progress in managing my insulin resistance.
-It was clear that my journey wasn’t just about food or exercise.
+That emotional burden was preventing me from truly managing my insulin resistance.
+My journey wasn’t just about food or exercise.
 I had to address the emotions that were keeping me stuck.

-This revelation led me to Brainspotting therapy, a powerful tool for uncovering and processing emotional traumas that impact physical health.
+That revelation led me to Brainspotting therapy for insulin resistance—a powerful tool for uncovering and processing emotional traumas that affect physical health.
 Through Brainspotting, I discovered that emotional healing was the key to overcoming insulin resistance.
 Let’s dive into how emotional trauma, self-sabotage, and unprocessed feelings may be holding you back—and how Brainspotting therapy can help you finally break free.

 The Hidden Emotional Roots of Insulin Resistance

-We often think of insulin resistance as purely a physical issue—one that can be fixed with the right combination of diet and lifestyle.
-But that’s only part of the picture.
-Many women overlook the emotional and mental components of insulin resistance, which can have just as much impact on your body’s ability to regulate insulin as your physical health.
+We often think of insulin resistance as purely a physical issue, something we can fix with diet and exercise.
+But that’s only half the story.
+Many women overlook the emotional and mental components of insulin resistance, which can have just as much impact on your body’s ability to regulate insulin as your food choices or workouts.

-Unprocessed emotional trauma, chronic stress, and negative mental patterns are deeply connected to how your body processes insulin.
-Emotions like shame, fear, guilt, or unresolved trauma create mental barriers that manifest physically.
-For example, stress triggers the body to release cortisol, a hormone that disrupts insulin’s ability to process glucose properly.
-By focusing on your emotional state, you can uncover hidden obstacles that may be preventing you from fully healing.
+Unprocessed trauma, chronic stress, and negative mental patterns are deeply connected to how your body processes insulin.
+Emotions like shame, fear, and guilt create mental barriers that manifest physically.
+For example, stress triggers your body to release cortisol, which interferes with insulin’s ability to process glucose properly.
+By focusing on emotional health, you uncover hidden obstacles preventing you from fully reversing insulin resistance.

 Common Emotional Roots of Insulin Resistance Include:

-• Unresolved past trauma that keeps your body in a constant state of stress.
+Unresolved Past Trauma: Keeping your body in a constant state of fight-or-flight.

-• Grief or loss that hasn’t been fully processed, may result in emotional eating or weight fluctuations.
+Grief or Loss: Leading to emotional eating or weight fluctuations.

-• Anxiety over failure or fear of success can trigger a cycle of self-sabotage just when you start making progress.
+Fear of Failure or Success: Creating a cycle of self-sabotage just when you start making progress.

 How Chronic Stress Disrupts Insulin Sensitivity

 Stress is one of the primary contributors to insulin resistance.
 When your body is under stress—whether it’s from external sources or unprocessed emotions—it produces high levels of cortisol.
-Cortisol is a stress hormone that directly affects insulin sensitivity, making it harder for your body to process glucose efficiently.
-Over time, this constant state of stress leads to insulin resistance, regardless of how well you’re managing your diet and exercise.
+Cortisol directly affects insulin sensitivity, making it harder for your body to use insulin effectively.
+Over time, that constant cortisol surge leads to insulin resistance, no matter how “clean” your diet is.

 The Stress-Insulin Resistance Cycle:

-• Fat Storage: Stress signals the body to store fat, particularly in the abdominal area, contributing to weight gain and worsening insulin resistance.
+Fat Storage: Stress signals your body to store fat, especially around the midsection, worsening insulin resistance.

 Brainspotting therapy helps to process and release emotional stress, lowering cortisol levels and helping your body restore balance.
 This allows you to manage insulin sensitivity more effectively and reduce the physical toll stress takes on your health.